Short History of Bikinis: How It All Started

 Fashion is an unending evolution.
 Through the years, we have seen different fashion styles that have been constantly changing to give us something ‘new’.
 One of the most notable fashion garments that share a long history is the bikini swimsuit.

 Well, considering its long history, there are just too many interesting things to know about bikinis and we’ll try to briefly cover those in this article.
+Make sure to read it whole!

 Where it all started – Designer Invention